-1. Persons wishing to present information or make a request of Council or a Committee in person shall make application, by means acceptable to the Clerk, by 12:00 p.m. on the Thursday prior to the meeting.
-In the event of a statutory holiday on the Friday prior to the meeting, the deadline will be at 12:00 p.m. on the Wednesday, prior to the meeting.

-- 2. Where an application has not been received by the Clerk as prescribed in Section 18(1), an individual or delegation may address the meeting if approved by the unanimous vote of the members present. - 3.
-The request by a delegate to the Clerk must provide a detailed synopsis of the request to appear before Council, outlining the reasons, the desired resolution and identify the person who will make the presentation.
-Each address must be limited to 10 minutes unless a longer period is agreed to by unanimous vote of those members present. - 4.
+- 1. Persons wishing to present information or make a request of Council or a Committee in person shall make application, and provide all presentation and handout materials by means acceptable to the Corporate Officer, by 12:00 p.m. on the Thursday prior to the meeting.
+In the event of a statutory holiday on the Friday prior to the meeting, the deadline is 12:00 p.m. on the Wednesday prior to the meeting. - 2.
+Where an application has not been received by the Corporate Officer as prescribed in Section 19.1, an individual or delegation may address the meeting if approved by a unanimous vote of all members present. - 3.
+The request by a delegate to the Corporate Officer must provide a detailed synopsis of the request to appear before Council, outlining the reasons, the desired resolution and identify the person who will make the presentation.
+Each address must be limited to ten (10) minutes unless a longer period is agreed to by a unanimous vote of all members present. - 4.
 A maximum of four (4) delegations may be received per Council meeting.
-The Clerk is provided discretion to exceed the delegation limit for urgent matters, if timeliness is deemed by the Clerk to be essential to the matter. - 5.
-Council must not permit a delegation to address a meeting of the Council regarding a bylaw in respect of which a public hearing has been held, where the public hearing is required under an enactment as a pre-requisite to the adoption of the bylaw. - 6.
-The Clerk may schedule delegations to another Council meeting or advisory body as deemed appropriate according to the subject matter of the delegation and the number of delegations already on the Agenda for that meeting.
-The Clerk shall advise the presenter or spokesperson of the date or the meeting at which the delegation may appear. - 7.
-The Clerk may refuse to place a delegation on the Agenda, a decision which the delegation may appeal to the Mayor or Acting Mayor, if the matter is: - a) Not considered to fall within the jurisdiction of the Presiding Body; - b) Considered operational or administrative in nature; - c) Considered as previously dealt with or closed by Council; - d) Considered vexatious, spurious, or frivolous.
+The Corporate Officer is provided discretion to exceed the delegation limit for urgent matters, if timeliness is deemed by the Corporate Officer to be essential to the matter.

+- 5. Council must not permit a delegation to address a meeting of the Council regarding a bylaw in respect of which a public hearing has been held, where the public hearing is required under an enactment as a pre-requisite to the adoption of the bylaw. - 6.
+The Corporate Officer may schedule delegations to another Council meeting or advisory body as deemed appropriate according to the subject matter of the delegation and the number of delegations already on the Agenda for that meeting.
+The Corporate Officer shall advise the presenter or spokesperson of the date or the meeting at which the delegation may appear. - 7.
+The Corporate Officer may refuse to place a delegation on the Agenda, a decision which the delegation may appeal to the Mayor or Acting Mayor, if the matter is: - a) not considered to fall within the jurisdiction of the presiding body; - b) considered operational or administrative in nature; - c) considered as previously dealt with or closed by Council; or - d) considered vexatious, spurious, or frivolous. - 8.
+A delegation must not be permitted if the purpose is to address an issue which is before the courts or on which Council has authorized legal action. - 9.
+The Corporate Officer may refer the matter to the appropriate department if the matter has already been acted upon by Council or been referred to staff by Council. - 10.
+Multiple delegations from the same organization or group, regarding the same topic, will be combined and have a ten (10) minute time limitation.